n64decomp/perfect_dark/README.md

 Before you do anything you need an existing ROM to extract assets from.

 1. Save your existing ROM file into the root of the repository with the name `pd.ntsc-final.z64`.
 It should not be byteswapped (the first four bytes should be `0x80371240`).
 2. Run `make extract`.

+This will extract assets to `src/assets`.
+If any asset already exists then it will not be overwritten.
+This means you can modify assets as desired, and your changes will not be overwritten if you run the extract command again.

-This will create an `extracted/ntsc-final` directory containing assets from your ROM.
+The extract command will also create an `extracted/ntsc-final` directory.
+This directory contains some compiled code segments from the ROM and is only used for comparison purposes.

 ## Compiling